jonathandion/web-dev.nvim/README.md

 ## Configuration

 You could directly modify the `init.lua` file with your personal customizations.
-This option is the most straightforward, but if you update your config from this repo, you may need to reapply your changes.
+However, if you update your config from this repo, you may need to reapply your changes.

-An alternative approach is to create a separate `custom.plugins` module to register your own plugins.
-In addition, you can handle further customizations in the `/after/plugin/` directory (see `:help load-plugins`).
-Leveraging this technique should make upgrading to a newer version of this repo easier.
+Alternatively, you can create a separate `custom.plugins` module to register your own plugins, and handle further customizations in the `/after/plugin/` directory (see :help load-plugins).
+This technique makes upgrading to a newer version of this repo easier.

 ## Disclamer

-This repo is mostly for personal use only.
+This repo is primarily for personal use.
 The `after/plugin` directory contains personal configs that fit my workflow.
 You can also install them by running `./install all`.